ste163/visual-literature/README.md

 [date-fns](https://date-fns.org/) v2.16.1 <br>

 ## Roadmap
-- Convert into an offline desktop application, using local storage (possibly by using [Electronjs](https://www.electronjs.org/))
 - Improve UI/UX
+- Sort data by multiple months, one full year, and all time
+- On dashboard, able to visualize an entire project's progress
 - More data visualizations
 - More indicators on goal progression
+- Convert into an offline desktop application, using local storage (possibly by using [Electronjs](https://www.electronjs.org/))

 ## Entity Relationship Diagram
 ![Entity Relationship Diagram](/readme-assets/readme_ERD.png)